 Attic ventilation is an important aspect to all Minnesota homes.
-Proper attic ventilation keeps old moisture air from building up in your attic and causing harm to the home’s structure and your health.
+Proper attic ventilation keeps old moisture air from building up in your attic, causing harm to the home’s structure and your health.

 What components are important to attic ventilation?